kora-projects/kora-docs/mkdocs/blog/en/you-need-good-jvm-engineers.md

 ---

-## Hiring for Fundamentals Also Improves Framework Optionality
+## Hiring for Fundamentals Also Improves Framework Optionality { #framework-optionality }

 There is a strategic benefit beyond Kora.